yeyopepe/Many.Validators/README.md

 notMullStringValidator.Equals(x); //true!
 ```

-## Seamless integration.
-Not a single line of code needed
+### Seamless integration
-Use validators in your methods like any other type:
+Use validators in your methods referring your underlying type:
 ```
-bool NotNullParamFunction(NotNull<string> @param)
+bool WhateverMethod(NotNull<string> @param)
 {
     //@param is observed and validated when is instantiated.
-    //No line of code will be run in this method if validation does not pass
+    //If validation fails no line of code will be run in this method

     Console.WriteLine("Whatever");
     return !string.IsNullOrWhiteSpace(@param);